-Amy Hammock begins her 19th year in education as the newest Assistant Principal at McIntosh High School.
+Amy Hammock begins her 25th year in education and her eighth year as an Assistant Principal at McIntosh High School.
 She began her career at Fayette County High School teaching Biology and Physical Science.
 Mrs. Hammock then moved to Whitewater High School where she most recently taught Human Anatomy and Physiology, was the Science Department Chairperson, and was also the Instructional Technologist for the school.
 Upon graduation from McIntosh High School in 1992, Mrs. Hammock attended Georgia State University earning her Bachelor of Science Degree in Biology.
-She also earned her Master’s Degree in Educational Leadership from the University of West Georgia.
+She also earned her Master’s Degree and Specialist's Degrees in Educational Leadership from the University of West Georgia.
 Mrs. Hammock’s career honors include her selection as the 2007 Whitewater High School Teacher of the Year and her 2016 Distinguished Wildcat Award.
-Mrs. Hammock has been happily married for 16 years and is the mother of three children: William (11), Sarah (6), and Andrew (6).
+Mrs. Hammock has been happily married for over 23 years and is the mother of three children, William and twins Sarah and Andrew.
 She is thrilled to be a McIntosh Chief again!

 Mr. Leon Hammond, Assistant Principal/Athletic Director